 Not included in assessment Rationale Employment and effects on employers The additional charges that would be levied on non-compliant vehicles entering the ULEZ could affect some employers' costs regarding operations within the ULEZ.
 This applies to some employers providing goods and services within the ULEZ.
 This potential effect is considered in the EBIA.
-Access to healthcare services and other social infrastructure Access to healthcare services and other social infrastructure Access to healthcare services and other social infrastructure Access to healthcare services and other social infrastructure Access to healthcare services and other social infrastructure Access to healthcare services and other social infrastructure could result i impacts on health.
-This issue is covered in the EqIA, which considers the of the ULEZ based on equality target groups including age, disability, sex/gender, religion/faith, pregnancy and maternity, race and socio-econo deprived people.
+Access to healthcare services and other social infrastructure The additional charges that would be levied on non-compliant vehicles entering the ULEZ would affect people's willingness/ability to drive into the ULEZ.
+This will be an important consideration for people who would otherwise have driven into the ULEZ to access, for example, healthcare services.
+Any changes in access to healthcare services and other social infrastructure could result in impacts on health.
+This issue is covered in the EqIA, which considers the impact of the ULEZ based on equality target groups including age, disability, sex/gender, religion/faith, pregnancy and maternity, race and socio-economically deprived people.
 Housing quality & design The ULEZ would have no effect on the quality and design of housing.
+This is n considered relevant for the HIA of the ULEZ.
+Social cohesion and lifetime neighbourhoods The ULEZ would have no effect on social cohesion and lifetime neighbourhood.
 This is not considered relevant for the HIA of the ULEZ.
-Social cohesion and lifetime neighbourhoods The ULEZ would have no effect on social cohesion and lifetime neighbourhoods.
-This is not considered relevant for the HIA of the ULEZ.
-Access to open space and nature The ULEZ would have no direct effect on access to open space and changes to this factor are expected to be as a result of reducing priv motorised traffic and improving active travel.
-People who currently d spaces within the ULEZ (potentially those with disabilities) and who compliant vehicle will face an additional charge.
-Access to open space nature is not considered relevant for the HIA of the ULEZ.
+Access to open space and nature The ULEZ would have no direct effect on access to open space and nature.
+Any changes to this factor are expected to be as a result of reducing private motorised traffic and improving active travel.
+People who currently drive to open spaces within the ULEZ (potentially those with disabilities) and who drive a non-compliant vehicle will face an additional charge.
+Access to open space and nature is not considered relevant for the HIA of the ULEZ.
 Access to healthy food The ULEZ would have no direct effect on access to healthy food.
 This topic is not relevant for the HIA of the ULEZ.
 Access to work and training The additional charges that would be levied on non-compliant vehicles entering the ULEZ may affect people's willingness/ability to drive into the ULEZ.
 This will be an important consideration for people who have no choice but to drive into the ULEZ to access work, training and education opportunities such as those with disabilities.
 Any changes in access to work and training could result in health and other effects.
 This issue is covered in the EqIA.
 Minimising the use of resources This topic is not relevant for the HIA of the ULEZ.